paraswap/paraswap-sdk/README.md

 #### A more detailed overview of the Trade Flow, Delta Order variant.

-**ParaSwap Delta** is an intent-based protocol that enables a ParaSwap user to make gasless swaps where multiple agents compete to execute the trade at the best price possible.
+**Velora Delta** is an intent-based protocol that enables a Velora user to make gasless swaps where multiple agents compete to execute the trade at the best price possible.
 This way the user doesn't need to make a transaction themselve but only to sign a Delta Order.

 After getting **deltaPrice** from **/quote** endpoint, there are additional steps to sign the Order and wait for its execution.